 Following the much-publicised multi-year boom in US stocks, it’s important to convey to clients that the equity markets are not a one-way bet

-Following the much-publicised multi-year boom in US stocks, it’s important to convey to clients that the equity markets are not a one-way bet.
+Following the much-publicised multi-year boom in US stocks until 2020, it was important to convey to clients that the equity markets are not a one-way bet.
 “A key ingredient in our philosophy is to strike the right balance between conviction and diversification – which is not a ‘nice-to-have’, but a ‘must-have’,” Goemans says.
 “It’s not always easy to convince clients of the benefits of diversification when stock markets look an easy trade.
 Since the start of the pandemic, this philosophy has been much better heard”.

 Investment power of positive thinking